Ultimate Guide to Japanese Customs

 Negotiations between Japanese businesses

 When meeting with people outside your company, it’s important to put your best foot forward.
-Japanese culture favors indirect communication, such as replying with “maybe” or “I’ll consider it” rather than “yes” or “no”.
+Japanese customs favor indirect communication, such as replying with “maybe” or “I’ll consider it” rather than “yes” or “no”.
 That doesn’t mean things aren’t being decided, but you might need to wait after the meeting to finalize agreements.
 Verbal agreements are also commonplace, so don’t worry if you didn’t get a signed contract.
 Stay friendly but series, avoiding jokes or metaphorical language.
 If you’re meeting on their turf, remember to praise their hospitality.

 If you are knocking before entering the room, knock three times rather than two.
 Somehow it’s become a custom to knock two times on restroom doors and three times elsewhere.